 The opposite can be true, too: The pollen count might be low, but you might find yourself around one of the pollens that triggers your allergies.

-Through testing, an allergist can help you identify which pollens bring on your symptoms.
-An allergist can also help you determine which medications will work best for your set of triggers.
+Through testing, an allergist can pinpoint which pollens bring on your symptoms.
+An allergist can also help you find relief by determining which medications will work best for your set of triggers.

 This page was reviewed for accuracy 4/23/2018.